The UNO WiFi board is the Arduino UNO with integrated WiFi. For beginner and advanced users alike.

 The Arduino Uno Wi-Fi allow you to communicate via Wi-Fi with your sensors or actuators mounted on your board to create easily and quickly your IoT System.
 You can use your Arduino Uno Wi-Fi as a client of your Wi-Fi network, as a server to connect other client devices or you can create an ad’hoc Wi-Fi connection.

-The perfect way to communicate to internet via your Arduino Uno Wi-Fi is the Ciao Library that provides you several different connectors: REST, MQTT and more.
+The perfect way to communicate to internet via your Arduino Uno Wi-Fi is the Ciao Library and using, for example, the REST connector.

 On the Arduino Uno Wi-Fi is pre-uploaded the RestServer sketch that allows you to command immediately your board via browser: